 We have two administrative offices – our headquarters are in Charles Town, WV and supporting administrative offices are in Manassas, VA.

 Yes.
 We conduct a graduation ceremony once a year, in May or June, in the Washington D.C. area.
-Students who graduate between June 30 of the previous year and March 31 of the current year are invited to attend the commencement ceremony along with family members.
+Students who graduate between August 15 of the previous year and May 15 of the current year are invited to attend.
 Students who do not wish to participate in the ceremony will have their diploma and transcripts mailed to them.

 No, you will never have to travel to a physical campus.
 All coursework and administrative tasks can be completed online.